funkhaus/wp-shopify/README.md

         <div data-cart-id=""></div>

 1. Fill the wrapper with `data-cart` shortcuts and/or custom Underscore templates.
-See below for examples.
+See Cart Templates below for examples.

 ## Product Templates